helmiinah/helmiinah.github.io/cmdline_course.md

 I was already familiar with most of the topics and commands learned this week, as I have used the command line environment before in my computer science studies.
 I think, however, that rehearsing the more simple things can be useful at times, and I definitely got more comfortable with the commands in this week's material.
 Getting more familiar with nano shortcuts was especially useful.

-#### Week 2: Basics of a UNIX System
+#### Week 2: Basics of the UNIX System

-The topic of the second week was to get some more practice with the basic UNIX commands, such as `ls` and `cp`.
+The topic of the second week was to get some more practice with the basic Unix commands, such as `ls` and `cp`.
 In addition, we learned what it means to check and change the permissions of a file using `chmod`.
 For example, denying the permission to execute a file from everyone, but giving everyone a permission to read the file, is done with the following commands:

 ```
 chmod a-x example.sh